inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- C3P0
 Do not use the blue keys on this terminal.
 Remember, drive defensively!
 And of course, the best defense is a good offense!
-The fact that 47 PEOPLE are yelling and sweat is cascading down my SPINAL COLUMN is fairly enjoyable!!
+The fact that 47 PEOPLE  yelling and sweat is cascading down my SPINAL COLUMN is fairly enjoyable!!
 One seldom sees a monument to a committee.
 Preserve the old, but know the new.